wanxinjin/Safe-PDP/README.md

 [Shaoshuai Mou](https://engineering.purdue.edu/AAE/people/ptProfile?resource_id=124981) (Purdue University), [George J. Pappas](https://www.georgejpappas.org/) (University of Pennsylvania)

+This paper has been accepted in NeurIPS 2021.

 ## 1. Project Overview

 The current version of the code project includes the following folders.